wd15/wd15.github.com/_posts/2014-01-30-fipy-trilinos-anaconda.md

 EnvironmentError: Gmsh version must be >= 2.0.
 {% endhighlight %}

-The system version of Gmsh (installed with the package manager inp Ubuntu) is 2.8.2 so FiPy's Python error message is clearly inaccurate.
+The system version of Gmsh (installed with the package manager in Ubuntu) is 2.8.2 so FiPy's Python error message is clearly inaccurate.
 I searched with the `routed:binomial` error message and found